 If you want to pass your test without any retakes, then you will need to study beforehand.
 A wealth of information will be tested on your CDL test, so it is important to arm yourself with the right materials and knowledge.
 To that end, here are ways to prepare yourself for the test;

-A good rule of thumb to take heed to when preparing for your CDL test is planning ahead of it.
-Cramming a few hours or days before the exam will only cause more detriment than benefits and the last thing you want is to lose focus or be sleep deprived before taking your test.
+A good rule of thumb to take heed of when preparing for your CDL test is to plan ahead of it.
+Cramming a few hours or days before the exam will only cause more detriment than benefits and the last thing you want is to lose focus or be sleep-deprived before taking your test.
 Once you choose a date for your test, you can consider joining a training program in addition to researching on your own.

 Collect Study Materials

 You also need to collect all the necessary study materials to help you prepare for your test.
 For instance, you can visit your local DMV and collect a CDL manual or download one online.
 You can download an app, visit any website that offers CDL style guides, or even buy a CDL test prep book.